Technical climbing info

 A quiet night

-We spent the night at the Timberline Lodge, knowing they were having a rough season, we figured it would be a win-win for us and them.
+We spent the night at the Timberline Lodge, knowing that COVID-19 was dealing them a rough hand this season, we figured it would be a win-win for us and them.
 We’d get easy access and a good night’s sleep, and they would have a couple paying guests.

 The walk up to the Devil’s Kitchen was typical, but quieter than usual.
-It had been an off-season, and with no headlamps around us, we turned ours off and allowed the full moon and clear skies to illuminate the way up.
-The snow conditions were extremely friendly, and even our waltz across the Devil’s Kitchen didn’t require its normal posthole hell like I had experienced literally every other time I had been here.
+With no headlamps around us, we turned ours off and allowed the full moon and clear skies to illuminate the way up.
+The snow conditions were extremely friendly, and our waltz across the Devil’s Kitchen didn’t require its normal posthole-hell I had experienced every other time I had been here.